 • Power of Attorney: A power of attorney allows you to designate a trusted individual to make financial and legal decisions on your behalf if you become incapacitated.
 Our team will ensure this document is properly drafted to protect your interests.

 • Probate and Estate Administration: The loss of a loved one is a challenging time.
-If you’re named as an executor of an estate, Bumbaugh George can provide expert guidance through the probate process, ensuring a smooth and efficient resolution.
+If you’re named as an executor of an estate, Bumbaugh George Prather can provide expert guidance through the probate process, ensuring a smooth and efficient resolution.

-Why Choose Bumbaugh George?
+Why Choose Bumbaugh George Prather?

 • Experienced and Compassionate: Our attorneys have extensive experience in estate planning and are dedicated to providing compassionate and personalized service.